Menu

 • Images with names, studio logos or other identifying information in the image are not eligible for competition.

-• No Artificial Intelligence (AI) generated images are acceptable in any of the categories at this time.
-Use of filters that utilize AI to enhance existing, maker created images, is ok.
+• Entries previously merited at any PPSV competition are not eligible, including any image from a merited album.
+No images generated by artificial intelligence (AI) are acceptable in any of the categories at this time.
+Use of filters that utilize AI to enhance existing, maker-created images, is ok.

 Competition Categories

-Digital Image Categories are:
+Digital Image Categories are defined below:

 1. Portrait